thevedantgarg/ManageSoft/README.txt

 ---------------------------------------------
 Installation Instructions:
 ---------------------------------------------
-1. Download and unzip the file on your machine.
+1. Download and unzip the folder on your machine.

-2. Open the
+2. Open the file named "index.php" included in the folder.

+3. Enter the name of the manager in the username slot, and enter the

+4.